awsdocs/amazon-appstream2-developer-guide/doc_source/configure-default-regional-settings.md

 1. In Step 2 of the Image Assistant process, choose **Save settings**\.

 1. Follow the necessary steps in Image Assistant to finish creating your image\.
-For information about how to create an image, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.
+For information about how to create an image, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

 1. Do one of the following:
    + Create a new fleet and choose your new image for the fleet\.
 For information, see [Create an AppStream 2\.0 Fleet and Stack](set-up-stacks-fleets.md)\.